 Prepare visual testing preferably with highest possible QP (37/42), however exclude cases where the encoder has made a decision disabling the tool in most CUs

-It is asserted that the difference between common base (CB), 5-1.1, 5-1.2 and 5-1.3 would be marginal in terms of the threat of visual artifacts.
+It is asserted that the difference between common base (C.B.), 5-1.1, 5-1.2 and 5-1.3 would be marginal in terms of the threat of visual artifacts.
 5-1.4 might cause more chroma artifacts.

 Revisit: